 Ageing and immunity

 Most parts of the immune system change as we get older.
 Different cells and organs respond to different threats, and the efficacy of these responses varies according to the age of the individual.
 Studies suggest that immunity declines with age, making it harder to mount an effective immune response to infection.
 Older people are more likely to experience severe outcomes upon infection with pathogens that have not been encountered previously, which has become increasingly apparent during the COVID-19 pandemic.

 With an increasingly ageing population, further understanding of the changes to the immune system throughout life could help to identify new routes to support ageing populations to experience healthier lives for longer.
 The CARINA Network seeks to achieve this by bringing together researchers and experts specialising in a wide range of areas related to ageing and working in variety of sectors including medical, immunology, nutrition, industry and charity.

 Stay up to date

-Read a summary of what we got up to at our recent in-person network meeting here.
+Read a summary of what we got up to at our recent in-person cross-sector meeting here.